Agassiz's perchlet

-Agassiz's perchlet (Ambassis agassizii), also known as Agassiz's glass fish and the olive perchlet, is a species of ray-finned fish in the family Ambassidae.
+Agassiz's perchlet (Psuedoambassis agassizii), also known as Agassiz's glass fish and the olive perchlet, is a species of ray-finned fish in the family Ambassidae.
 It is semi-transparent with dark scale edges forming a pattern over most of the body.
 It grows to a maximum of 7.5 cm.
 It is a macrophyte spawner with adhesive eggs.
 It is endemic to Australia.
 It was named for the zoologist Louis Agassiz.

 Description

 Agassiz's perchlet has a laterally compressed, oval shaped body with a moderately large, oblique mouth, very large eyes and a forked tail.
 They are normally semi-transparent but may be olive in colour have dark-edges to their scales which creat a distinct, network pattern with a thin black line along the middle of the flanks which becomes more obvious towards the tail..
 The fins are mostly translucent but there is frequently a wide, dusky band along the margins of the pelvic and anal fins.
 They can grow to about 70-80 mm but 40 mm is a more common length.
 The teeth are conical and are found on the jaws, the vomer and palatines while the head has some small spines.
 It has a lateral line which is incomplete and often divided into two sections.
 The dorsal fin is deeply notched and has its origin in front of the pelvic fins.
 The first spine of the dorsal spine is small and projects forwards.